 #3 Pasta/oat/rice sensory bin with plastic eggs

-Cupboard staples such as dried pasta, grains, pulses and cereals are great materials for sensory activities and messy play.
-Simply add to a large tray along with some plastic Easter eggs, then put your baby either next to it or inside (the latter will contain both mess and baby!)
+Cupboard staples such as dried pasta, grains, pulses and cereals are great materials for sensory activities and dry messy play.
+Simply add to a large tray along with those plastic Easter eggs.
+Then put your baby either next to it or inside (the latter will contain both mess and baby!)

 #4 Plastic eggs & egg trays